George Galamaz

-George Daniel Galamaz (born 5 April 1981 in București) is a former Romanian football defender (sweeper/centre-back).
+George Daniel Galamaz (born 5 April 1981) is a Romanian former professional footballer who played as a centre-back, currently head of youth development at Liga I club CFR Cluj.

-Career

-In 2009–2010 season, he was selected the central defender of the Year.
+Club career

 He played for Unirea Urziceni.
 On 31 August 2010, he signed a contract with Steaua București, together with his former teammates from Ricardo, Marinescu, Apostol, Bilaşco and Onofraş: the following week, Brandán also signed.

 On 30 October 2011, a Romanian football spectator hit Galamaz after running past security on to the pitch during an away game with Petrolul Ploiești.
 Galamaz was later diagnosed with a broken right cheekbone.